sahilagrawal007/HindiNER/README.md

 ## Hindi Audio → Text → NER (XLM-RoBERTa) Pipeline

-Turn Hindi audio into text and extract named entities using a pre-trained XLM-RoBERTa model — all from a single Jupyter notebook.
+Turn Hindi audio into text and extract named entities using a pre-trained XLM-RoBERTa model.

 ## Overview
 This repository contains a self-contained notebook that:
 - Uses an existing transcription file (`final_transcription.txt`) or transcribes uploaded/provided audio
-- Loads your pre-trained XLM-RoBERTa model (`hindi_ner_XLM-RoBERTa_model_epoch.joblib`)
+- Load the pre-trained XLM-RoBERTa model fine-tuned on the dataset.
 - Runs NER and displays both token-level tags and structured entities

 Core file: